DeepPavlovAdmin/convai/README.md

 * making the conversations more engaging for humans
 * simpler evaluation process (automatic evaluation, followed then by human evaluation)

+# DeepHack.Chat

+If you submit your solution before the **10th of June**, you can participate in the qualification round of [DeepHack.Chat](http://deephack.me/chat) hackathon which will take place in Moscow on July 2-8.
+We will select 10 to 12 teams whose systems score best in terms of automatic metrics, and invite them to participate in the final round of the hackathon.
+At the hackathon teams will further improve their systems and listen to lectures from the top specialists in the field.
+Participants will also take part in live human evaluation of dialogue systems of other teams.
+The winning team will get a free journey to [NIPS](https://nips.cc/) to ConvAI finals.

 # Prize

 The winning entry will receive $20,000 in Mechanical Turk funding -- in order to encourage further data collection for dialogue research.